ucsc/site-slugstrong/support-for-students/campus-services.md

   </tr>
   <tr>
     <td><b>Admissions</b></td>
-    <td>Due to COVID-19 concerns, Undergraduate Admissions has adjusted services.
-The Welcome Center and front counter at Hahn Student Services is closed until further notice.
+    <td>The admissions counter and phones (831-459-4408) are open Monday-Friday 10 a.m. to noon, and 1-4 p.m.
 For general inquiries, please send an email to admissions@ucsc.edu.
 For campus tours inquiries, please email visits@ucsc.edu.</td>
     <td><a href="https://admissions.ucsc.edu">Website</a></td>
   </tr>